 Sales 101 for Startups

 Sales!
 Probably that's the engineer's nightmare.
-The usually underestimated part of a startup created by a technical person.
+It's the usually underestimated part of a startup created by a technical person.
 Quotes like "SaaS sells itself" aren't true.
-You built something that you deem useful and now what?
-To answer such question I started my homework and I'd like to share what I found so far and how to continue learning from here.
+You built something that you deem useful, and now what?
+To answer this question, I started my homework, and I'd like to share what I have found so far and how to continue learning from here.

-Sales in essence is providing help.
-Help to an extent that a person or a company would pay for it.
+Sales, in essence, is providing help.
+Help to an extent that a person or a company would pay for.
 They pay because you're selling something that has value.
-The higher the value you provide them, the higher they're willing to pay.
-This is why some people would spend much money on games for example and others don't.
-They don't see the same value on such games.
+The higher the value you provide them, the more they're willing to pay.
+This is why some people would spend much money on games, for example, while others don't.
+They don't see the same value in such games.

 Inbound Marketing and Outbound Marketing.
-For Sales we're going to focus on the so called "Outbound Marketing".
-It has "Marketing" on the name, but don't bother.
-The main difference here, as the names suggest, is that inbound marketing is meant to attract people to you / your company and outbound marketing is meant to make you reach people.
-You can probably translate to "Passive Marketing" and "Active Marketing".
+For Sales, we're going to focus on the so-called "Outbound Marketing".
+It has "Marketing" in the name, but don't bother.
+The main difference here, as the names suggest, is that inbound marketing is meant to attract people to you/your company, and outbound marketing is meant to make you reach people.
+You can probably translate it to "Passive Marketing" and "Active Marketing".

-In this outbound marketing we have some interesting concepts which are not usually heard when we talk about technology.
-They're:
+In this outbound marketing, we have some interesting concepts which are not usually heard when we talk about technology.
+They are:

-Order matters in this list.
-Leads are anything that could bring an opportunity, for example a visitant in your website.
-Prospect are the ones who are more engaged and could potentially turn into a customer, e.g., someone who got in touch asking for a quote.
-And, finally, customers, who paid for your product.
+The order matters in this list.
+Leads are anything that could bring an opportunity, for example, a visitor to your website.
+Prospects are the ones who are more engaged and could potentially turn into customers, e.g., someone who got in touch asking for a quote.
+And finally, customers, who have paid for your product.
 You'll see many variations of these, but that's the big picture.

-You have to focus in getting leads and try move them to the next level until they become customers.
+You have to focus on getting leads and try to move them to the next level until they become customers.
 That's a challenge.
 So is finding good leads.
-For that you can use LinkedIn, Google, Facebook, Conferences and many other tools to help you reach them.
+For that, you can use LinkedIn, Google, Facebook, Conferences, and many other tools to help you reach them.

 You simply have to find someone who: